-How do I receive CEUs for this conference?
+How do I receive Continuing Education Clock Hours for this conference?
 Will I receive a certificate?

-How many CEUs are given for attending the full conference?
+How many Continuing Education Hours are given for attending the full conference?

 How can I feel a part of the conference if I am not attending?

 Take time to review the online agenda now and read the entire Program Book before arriving.
-Review the attached "How to Make the Most of Your NCDA Conference Experience".
-Once you arrive at the hotel, go straight to the Registration area to receive your materials.
+Review the article "How to Make the Most of Your NCDA Conference Experience".
+Once you arrive at the hotel, go to the Conference Registration Desk to receive your materials.
 There you will find friendly NCDA faces that will be happy to answer your questions.
+We recommend you sit in on the First-Timers session.
 Since the two of you are attending, it is helpful to decide who will catch which sessions, then exchange notes at the end of the day.
-Be sure to have fun at the Welcome Reception, play Bingo in the Exhibit Hall, and there are certainly many exciting sites to see in the city!
+Be sure to have fun at the Welcome Reception, and there are certainly many exciting sites to see in the city!

 I am thinking about joining NCDA and attending the conference.
 How can I learn more about NCDA?

 You are welcome to browse our website at any time or contact NCDA headquarters toll-free at 866-367-6232 to ask questions.
-You can join NCDA at the same time that you Register for the Conference – and enjoy member discounts!
-While at the conference, be sure to attend the annual Membership Meeting.
-The booklet you receive will include the Presidential overview of the year, a report on NCDA membership (including membership by region, work setting, occupation, and more), the Treasurer's report, and the slate of candidates for the upcoming election.
+You can join NCDA and take advantage of the membership discounts available for conference registration and career resources!
+While at the conference, be sure to attend the First Timer's Meeting, Committee Meetings and the annual Membership Meeting.
+The booklet you receive at the Membership Meeting will include the Presidential overview of the year, a report on NCDA membership (including membership by region, work setting, occupation, and more), the Treasurer's report, and the slate of candidates for the upcoming election.

-Additional questions about NCDA can be answered by visiting the Cyber Cafe, open in the Exhibit Hall.
-Volunteers will be available to demonstrate NCDA online services and answer questions.
-Conference Evaluations may be completed online during the Friday and Saturday sessions.
-Internet access is available on a first come, first served basis.
+Additional questions about NCDA can be answered by visiting the Cyber Showcase, open in the Grand Foyer.
+Volunteers will be available to demonstrate NCDA online services, the conference app and answer questions.